On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 That domain specific words replace terms from other domains is not surprising.
 However, the magnitude of the difference between the vocabularies is larger than we would have expected: only half of the words from BERT are within the BERToverflow vocabulary, for the smaller seBERT vocabulary this drops further to 38\%.
 Thus, less then half of the commonly used terminology from the general domain is among the commonly used terminology within the SE domain.
 In comparison, the lexical similarity between English and German is about 60\%~\cite{sim-german-engl}.
 While this comparison is a bit unfair and likely an overstatement, because the vocabularies require exact matches of word pieces, while the lexical similarity requires only a ``similarity in both form and meaning''~\cite{lexical-similarity}, this highlights how different texts from the SE domain are from the general domain.
 This also demonstrates that NLP models with a fixed vocabulary should always be retrained from scratch for the SE domain to maximize the performance, instead of basing them on general domain models with additional pre-training steps, as is, e.g., done for BioBERT~\cite{BioBERT} and ClinicalBERT~\cite{ClinicalBERT}.

 The MLM task demonstrates that the better representation of the SE context goes beyond the vocabulary.
 With SE domain statements, the general domain models often understand that they should suggest a word from the SE domain, but often do not really understand the exact meaning, which leads to unsuitable suggestions.
-The SE domain models are much better at understanding the complete context of the missing word and provide suitable suggestion.
+The SE-specific models are much better at understanding the complete context of the missing word and provide suitable suggestion.
 However, the examples also show that for a SE domain NLP model, data from Stack Overflow alone is not sufficient, as this only represents the domain within a Q\&A context.
-Other aspects of the NLP aspects of SE domain are not sufficiently captured by the BERToverflow model.
+At least some other aspects of the NLP aspects of the SE domain are not sufficiently captured by the BERToverflow model within our examples.
+E.g., the lack of issue handling on Stack Overflow translated into a problem with identifying the correct meaning of a missing term.
 This demonstrates that a larger amount of training data is beneficial and that data should be selected from a diverse range of sources.
 This also shows that we should be careful, when we use NLP models for tasks, where the text may be different from the pre-training texts.
 The additional MLM examples confirm what we expected about the SE domain models: their general language understanding is okay, but they are clearly inferior to general domain models for anything beyond the SE domain.

 \begin{mdframed} \textbf{Answer to RQ1:} Transformer models trained with general domain data have trouble understanding SE domain terminology.
 SE specific models are very good at understanding sentences within the SE context and in general language understanding, but do not perform well in contexts beyond the SE domain. \end{mdframed}